 Spectacular Lighthouses, Nature & Landscapes

-On this cruise we visit Somes Sound and see lighthouses such as Egg Rock, Winter Harbor, Baker Island and Bear Island.
-We also take in all the National park highlights and look for wildlife such as, seals, eagles, harbor porpoise, and seabirds!
+Coming to Bar Harbor in late summer or fall?
+If yes, this is a boat cruise not to be missed!
+Join us as we visit Somes Sound, Mount Desert Island’s famous fjard, and see lighthouses such as Egg Rock, Winter Harbor, Baker Island and Bear Island.
+We also take in all the National park highlights and look for wildlife such as, seals, eagles, harbor porpoise, and a variety of seabirds!

 Lighthouses visited can vary.
 Lights featured during cruise is dependent on weather and sea conditions.